fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 sidebar_position: 3
 ---

-# Checklist to organize and submit SPARC datasets with SODA
+# Checklist to organize and submit SPARC datasets

 ## Prepare and submit SPARC datasets with SODA